artemmavrin/survive/doc/source/api.rst

 API Reference
 =============

-This page lists all the public classes and functions of ``survive``.
+This page lists all the public classes and functions of Survive.

 :mod:`survive`: Top-Level Module
 =================================